 What type of stoma bag will I be wearing?

 Initially you will be wearing a drainable stoma bag as your stool may be liquid.
-The bag will most likely be transparent or have a viewing window, so that your nurses can check on the colour and size of your stoma easily.
+The bag will most likely be transparent or have a viewing window, so that your Stoma Care Nurses can check on the colour and size of your stoma easily.

 The nurses will empty your bag until you are feeling well enough to do this yourself.